Handwritten Text Recognition using OCR

 Preprocessing the GNHK Dataset

 The pretrained TrOCR model can only OCR single words or single-line sentences.
-However, the GNHK dataset images of entire documents.
+However, the GNHK dataset contains images of entire documents.
 So, we cannot just feed these to the TrOCR model and expect it to perform well.

 To tackle this problem and also prepare the final training dataset, we will take the help of the JSON files that come with the dataset.